wejs/docs/docs/theming/README.md

 # We.js theming

 > Change the visual and structure of your project in html reponses (default reponse)
+>
+> Themes can override default plugin templates to change html structures or classes

 By default we.js have 2 themes, the `app` and `admin` theme.